Leaf and yard debris and clean wood are banned from the trash.

 Is any plant matter allowed in the trash?

 If weeds, crop residues, and other plant matter contain hazardous substances, composters are unlikely to accept them, so they may be put in the trash as a last resort.
 Invasive and diseased plant matter is also allowed in the trash as a last resort when composters don't accept them, but many composters do accept these materials.
 Scroll down to learn more.

-Can I move brush and wood off my property now that Emerald Ash Borer is in Vermont?
+Can I move ash brush and wood off my property now that the Emerald Ash Borer (EAB) has infested ash trees in Vermont?